Kazutaka333/Kazutaka333.github.io/about.md

 ---

 Hello, my name is Kazutaka Homma.
-I'm a founder and software engineer at NowWhat and a senior student in Computer Engineering at UC San Diego.
+I'm currently a founder and software engineer at NowWhat and a senior student in Computer Engineering at UC San Diego.

 ## Projects